XnonXte/portalguessr-bot-2/README.md

 - Run the environment with `pipenv run python ./src/main.py`.
 - Enjoy!
 Let me know of what you think of it!

+## Installation using docker

+- Install latest docker
+- Create a `config.env` file containing `TOKEN`, `API_KEY` and `IMGBB_API_KEY` variables (get your own imgbb's API key at: https://imgbb.com/).
+- Run `docker build -t XnonXte/portalguessr-bot-2 .` to build the container image.
+Keep in mind that your configuration will be baked into the container image!

+- To start the container use `docker run -d XnonXte/portalguessr-bot-2`

 ## Possible FAQs

 - Q: How does the bot calculate ELO in `/lb`?